wedaa-tech/docs/docs/developers-guide/project-structure.md

 ##### Terraform
 This folder contains infrastructure deployment manifest files for Terraform.

-In these structures defined, {Client} represents the folder name chosen by the user for their UI+gateway service, {Backend} represents the folder name for the microservice, and {Caller} represents the folder name for another microservice.
+In these structures defined, *Client* represents the folder name chosen by the user for their UI+gateway service, *Backend* represents the folder name for the microservice, and *Caller* represents the folder name for another microservice.
 These placeholders indicate that the actual folder names will depend on the specific names provided by the user during the project setup.
 Please note that the actual names and contents of the folders may vary based on your specific project configuration.
 The provided structure serves as a general guideline for understanding the folder layout.